 Suicide Squad 2 Cast

-Deadline reports that this will feature a new group of villains.
 Previously, it was expected that at the very least, proven box office draws Will Smith and Margot Robbie would return as Deadshot and Harley Quinn, likely with Jared Leto’s controversial Joker in place.
-But with the studio seemingly trying to distance itself from that version of the Joker, and Robbie’s Harley Quinn taking a more central role in Birds of Prey, that may no longer be the case.
-What’s more, Will Smith has departed the project due to “scheduling concerns” and has been replaced by none other than Idris Elba.
+But with the studio seemingly trying to distance itself from that version of the Joker, and Will Smith having departed the project due to “scheduling concerns” Robbie is the marquee name this time around.

-Variety reports that Daniela Melchor will play a genderswapped version of Batman villain Ratcatcher.
-Apparently, this version of the character “will have some connection” to the mystery character that Idris Elba is playing.
+Daniela Melchor will play a genderswapped version of Batman villain Ratcatcher.

 Suicide Squad 2 Story